-This article discusses current CBD and acne research, how CBD oil may elicit its benefits, how to use CBD products for acne, and CBD’s efficacy for other skin problems.
+This article discusses current CBD and acne research, how CBD elicits its effects, other compounds in hemp oil with research-backed benefits for acne, CBD's efficacy for other skin problems, directions on how to use CBD for acne, and important takeaways.

 Acne is the most common skin disease in humans and it affects the lives of millions of people around the world.[ 1]

-Research evidence suggests that CBD oil may be helpful in treating acne and various other skin conditions.[ 2]
-However, because acne can be caused by a variety of triggers, the CBD’s usefulness may vary slightly for each individual.
+Research evidence supports that CBD oil may be helpful in treating acne as well as various other skin conditions.[ 2]
+However, because acne can be caused by a variety of triggers, it's usefulness may vary slightly for each individual.

 Acne occurs when excess dirt, oil, and dead skin cells clog pores.
-Overgrowth of the bacteria Cutibacterium acnes ( C. acnes) has been linked to the establishment of acne for over 100 years.
+This affects healthy cell turnover and leads to overgrowth of the bacteria Cutibacterium acnes ( C. acnes), which has been linked to the establishment of acne for over 100 years.

 C. acnes (formerly called Propionibacterium acnes) can build up in the pores causing inflammation as well as painful bumps, pustules, and pimples.